 Where

-TX_PWRAP is the transmit power in dBm at the output of the antenna connector of the AP sending the Trigger frame normalized to 20 MHz bandwidth (i.e., transmit power in dBm minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU. (#20559)
+TX_PWRAP is the total power at the antenna connector(s), in dBm per 20 MHz bandwidth, over all antennas used to transmit the PPDU containing the Trigger frame for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU. (#20559)

 Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU and should be set to value of the UL target RSSI indicated in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.